-If you're planning on downloading your games digitally, you should try to aim for the biggest microSD card you can afford.
-Nintendo Switch games are launching with bigger and bigger file sizes every week.
-The Nintendo Switch only offers 32GB of internal storage.
-In-depth games like The Legend of Zelda: Breath of the Wild and Pokemon Sword and Shield take up 13.4GB and 10.3GB of space, respectively.
-With that in mind, you'll quickly run out of room with just three hefty Switch games or less.
+Considering that Nintendo Switch games are launching with bigger and bigger file sizes every week, anyone who prefers downloading digital games should try to aim for the biggest microSD card they can afford.
+That's because the Nintendo Switch only offers 32GB of internal storage.
+The thing is, in-depth games like The Legend of Zelda: Breath of the Wild and Pokémon Sword and Shield take up 13.4GB and 10.3GB of space, respectively.
+You'll quickly run out of room with just three hefty Switch games.

 Our recommendation is to go no smaller than 64GB.
-This is a comfortable size that would allow you to hold a couple of big games at around 14GB each, a couple of medium-sized games at around half that mark, and a smattering of smaller games to fill out the bottom (or use that space for another big game or two).
+This is a comfortable size that allows you to hold a couple of big games at around 14GB each, a couple of medium-sized games at around half that mark, and a smattering of smaller games to fill out the bottom.

 If you're solely purchasing digital games instead of physical ones, we highly recommend getting this 256GB Samsung card.
 It has the space to hold plenty of save data, screenshots, and videos.
 Of course, if you have all the games in the world and want to play any of them at a moment's notice, you'll want to look at something much larger like this SanDisk Ultra 400GB for maximum storage.
 There are plenty of microSD options to fit your needs.